lscalese/ecp-with-docker/README.md

 If you don't have a valid Docker License for IRIS yet connect to [Worldwide Respnse Center (WRC)](https://wrc.interystems.com) with your credentials.
 Click "Actions" --> "Online distribtion", then "Evaluations" button and select "Evaluation License", fill the form.
-Copy the `iris.key` to this repository directory.
+Copy the `iris.key` to your home directory.

 ### Create users and groups